Breaking Bad: Scientific accuracy

-Jason Wallach of Vice magazine commended the accuracy of the cooking methods presented in the series.
-In early episodes, a once-common clandestine method, the Nagai red phosphorus/iodine method, is depicted, which uses pseudoephedrine as a precursor to d-(+)-methamphetamine.
-By the season 1 finale, Walt chooses to use a different synthetic route based on the difficulty of acquiring enough pseudoephedrine to produce on the larger scale required.
-The new method Walt chooses is a reductive amination reaction, relying on phenyl-2-propanone and methylamine.
-On the show, the phenyl-2-propanone (otherwise known as phenylacetone or P2P) is produced from phenylacetic acid and acetic acid using a tube furnace and thorium dioxide (ThO_{2}) as a catalyst, as mentioned in episodes "A No Rough-Stuff-Type Deal" and "Más".
-P2P and methylamine form an imine intermediate; reduction of this P2P-methylamine imine intermediate is performed using mercury aluminum amalgam, as shown in several episodes, including "Hazard Pay".
+Jason Wallach of Vice commended the accuracy of the methamphetamine cooking methods presented in the series.
+He noted that early episodes depict the Nagai red phosphorus and iodine method, which uses pseudoephedrine as a precursor to d-(+)-methamphetamine.
+By the season 1 finale, Walter changes to a reductive amination route involving phenyl-2-propanone and methylamine, reflecting the difficulty of obtaining enough pseudoephedrine for larger-scale production.
+The series depicts phenyl-2-propanone, also known as phenylacetone or P2P, being produced from phenylacetic acid and acetic acid with a tube furnace and thorium dioxide catalyst, and later depicts reduction using mercury aluminum amalgam.

-The meth in each episode was blue candy created by the employees at "The Candy Lady".
+Blue rock candy associated with the series' methamphetamine prop.

-One of the important plot points in the series is that the crystal meth Walter "cooks" has very long crystals, is very pure, and (despite its purity) has a strong cyan blue color.
-Pure crystal meth would be colorless or white.
+The blue color of Walter's methamphetamine is a recurring plot point in the series.
+Although the product is described as highly pure, pure crystal methamphetamine would normally be colorless or white.
+Debbie Ball of The Candy Lady in Albuquerque created the methamphetamine prop used in the first two seasons.
+Ball said the first version was clear and that the blue tint was chosen later by the production.

-In their article "Die Chemie bei Breaking Bad" on Chemie in unserer Zeit (translated into English on ChemistryViews as "The Chemistry of Breaking Bad), Tunga Salthammer and Falk Harnisch discuss the plausibility of the chemistry portrayed in certain scenes.
-According to the two, chemistry is clearly depicted as a manufacturing science without much explanation of analytical methods being provided.
-They also note that serious scientific subjects are mixed into the dialogue in order to show a world where chemistry plays a key role.
+In their article "Die Chemie bei Breaking Bad" in Chemie in unserer Zeit, translated into English by ChemistryViews as "The Chemistry of Breaking Bad", Tunga Salthammer and Falk Harnisch discuss the plausibility of the chemistry portrayed in the series.
+They write that chemistry is depicted primarily as a manufacturing science, with limited attention to analytical methods, and that scientific subjects are incorporated into dialogue to support a fictional world in which chemistry plays a central role.